Skip to content

 COPY sap_client.js .

-# EXPOSE the standard MCP port for Railway/Cloud deployment
+# Expose the port for FastMCP/Railway

 EXPOSE 8000

-# Run the Python MCP server
+# Start the Python MCP Server

 CMD ["python", "server.py"]